Sub-atomic constraints on the Kerr geometry of GW150914: Theoretical framework

 For a Kerr black hole, the reflection coefficient is zero at the horizon.
 We modify the boundary conditions at $r=r_{NH}$ such that $\mathcal{R}$ is nonvanishing.
 In general, $\mathcal{R}$ may depend on the frequency.
 However, since we consider only a small frequency range $M|\omega_R-m\Omega|\ll 1$, we take $\mathcal{R}$ to be a constant.

-We choose a perfectly reflecting boundary condition $\mathcal{R}=1$.
+We choose a perfectly reflecting boundary condition, $\mathcal{R}=1$.
 This choice is justified on grounds that if the Einstein equivalence principle holds for the interaction of GWs with the black hole, then the object's surface can only either be fully absorbing ($\mathcal{R} \ll 1$), or fully reflecting ($1-\mathcal{R} \ll 1$).
 Partial absorption ($0 < \mathcal{R} < 1$) would require the object to contain a membrane or other viscous fluid capable of dissipating GWs~\cite{Thorne:1986iy,Yunes:2016jcc}.
 However, such models only yield non-negligible absorption when unknown exotic matter is considered~\cite{Yunes:2016jcc,Sherf:2021ppp}.
 Heuristically, if the matter is not exotic, then the absorption through the object's surface scales as $1/\tau$.
 This means that the deviation from total reflection should scale as $r_+/\tau\ll 1$, which means that $1-\mathcal{R}\ll 1$.
 Conversely, firewall and fuzzball models yield almost full absorption due to the large density of black hole microstates and the small energy gaps between them~\cite{Mathur:2005zp,Guo:2017jmi}.
 This makes them functionally indistinguishable from classical GR black holes.
 We therefore focus on the pure reflection case and fix $\mathcal{R} = 1$.
-See the Appendix for further elaboration of these arguments.
+A more detailed argument is found in the Appendix.

-For perfect reflection and $s=2$, the solution for the dominant contribution $l=m=2$ can be found analytically \cite{Starobinsky:1973aij,Vilenkin:1978uc} (also see \cite{Maggio:2018ivz}), yielding
+For perfect reflection and $s=-2$, the solution for the dominant contribution $l=2$ can be found analytically \cite{Starobinsky:1973aij,Vilenkin:1978uc} (also see \cite{Maggio:2018ivz}), yielding

-Here, $|r^0_{*}|\sim\int dr \sqrt{g_{rr}}\sim r_+|\ln\epsilon|$; we choose the dominant overtone number $\nu=1$ (not to be confused with the QNM-overtone number $n$).
-The rest of the modes have an almost identical frequency and, from a practical point of view, are indistinguishable from the $\nu=1$ mode.
+Here, $|r^0_{*}|\sim\int dr \sqrt{g_{rr}}\sim M\left(1+(1-\chi^2)^{-1/2}\right)|\ln\epsilon|$; we choose the dominant overtone number $\nu=1$ (not to be confused with the QNM-overtone number $n$).
+The remaining modes have an almost identical frequency and are practically indistinguishable from the $\nu=1$ mode.
 Furthermore, the amount of energy stored in the higher overtones $\nu\ge 2$ is expected to be much lower than that stored in the dominant mode.

-The additional term $2\Omega$ in Eq.~(\ref{rw}) appears because the reflected wave is shifted to the rotational frequency of the black hole.
+The solutions contain two types of signals, damped or superradiant for a positive or negative sign of $\omega_R(\omega_R-m\Omega)$, respectively. \cite{Starobinsky:1973aij,Vilenkin:1978uc} Only two absolute values of $\omega_R$ appear for each value of $|m|$, as changing the sign of both $m$ and the second term in~Eq.(\ref{rw}) in turn only changes the sign of $\omega_R$.